cdeweyx/Kaggle-March-Madness-Machine-Learning-2018/README.md

 ### Instructions
 In this repo you'll find all the data along with my work throughout the Kaggle March Madness Machine Learning Challenge 2018.
 Most notably, check out `Kaggle March Madness Challenge 2018.ipynb` for my primary notebook and walkthrough of the process that I took to land in the 90th percentile.

-### For More
+### See the Post
-I wrote a Medium post on this experience as well.
-If interested, you can find the post and more about my methodology here:
+I wrote a Medium post on the experience as well.
+You can find the post and more about my methodology here:

 [Machine Learning Madness: Predicting Every NCAA Tournament Matchup](https://medium.com/@conordewey3/machine-learning-madness-predicting-every-ncaa-tournament-matchup-7d9ce7d5fc6d)